Generic name: elotuzumab (EL oh TOOZ ue mab)

 What other drugs will affect elotuzumab?

-Other drugs may interact with elotuzumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect elotuzumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 - During Pregnancy or Breastfeeding

 - En Español

 - Drug class: miscellaneous antineoplastics